k1dyamamoto/C-exercises/README.md

 #### Command-line input, more pointers and memory management ####
 11. polish_expr — evaluates a reverse Polish expression from the command line (+/-/x allowed)
 12. tail — bad analog of UNIX tail, works with -n but memory not optimized
+13. qsort — quicksort that now accepts comparator function pointer and reverse flag (-n for numeric input, -r for reverse)